 Microsoft is the world’s largest software company.
 Founded in 1975 and headquartered in Redmond, it has become a household name, primarily due to its Windows operating system and Office suite.
 Aside from these products, Microsoft has a vast range of enterprise software and cloud offerings including its own database, browser, various servers and ERP solutions.

-With Microsoft Azure, further innovative options are available.
-Azure consists of several data storage and ‑processing services.
-For data warehousing the most important options are the cloud-based services Azures SQL Database, Azure Data Lake, Azure Data Warehouse for data storage, as well as non-relational engines such as the Azure Cosmos DB.
+With Microsoft Azure, comprehensive and innovative options for data and analytics are available.
+Azure consists of several data storage, data processing and analysis services.
+For data warehousing needs, Microsoft positions Azure Synapse Analytics (former Azure SQL Data Warehouse) and Azure Data Factory.
 Azure Data Factory is a dedicated managed cloud service for data integration projects.
-It is also capable to run SSIS logic.
+It is also able to run SSIS logic.